KarinOldbring/vegan-a-eat/README.md

 * **Header Nav-Bar** appears on every page for consistency and easy navigation, the Nav-Bar toggles on smaller screens for better user experience.
 The Nav-Bar presents different links if the user is logged in or not.
 * **Home Page Image** is to greet the site user and instantly provide the purpose of the site.
 * **Home Page Welcome Text** is to give immediate guidance to the site user.
 If the user is logged in they will be greated by their username, if not there are links to Login/Register an account.
 * **Recipe Cards** are presented on the home page.
 The cards are paginated by six, i.e if there are more than six recipes on the site they will be displayed on another site.
 Arrows will point the user in the right direction for good user experience.
-The cards also hold information of the recipe title, author, created on, number of likes and an image.
+The cards hold information of the recipe title, author, created on, number of likes and an image.
 If the user has not chosen a specifik image a placeholder image will be displayed.
 * **Recipe Form** can be used by logged in users.
 Here users who holds an account can add their own recipes, and also edit their own recipes.
 * **Comment Form** is displayed underneath each recipe when viewed in full.
 Logged in users can comment recipes, and also delete their own comments.
 * **Comment Section** is where all users, logged in or not can read all comments, who wrote them and when.